DR3AM-Hub/BayesianROC/README.md

 # ChanceROC

+Please read 'Chance ROC Code Documentation.docx' for much better documentation.

 BayesianROC (is a DeepROC), measures and plots with Chance and Bayesian iso performance baselines
 DeepROC     (is a FullROC), does group-wise partial measures and plots
 FullROC     (is a SimpleROC), includes all ROC points for all instances including tied scores
-Simple ROC, a class for simple ROC plots and analysis
+Simple ROC, a class for ROC and mean ROC plots and analysis

 ConcordanceMatrixPlot (has an ROC object, any of the above), plots the Concordance Matrix

 TestChanceROC.py, creates a BayesianROC object and performs tests for the Chance ROC paper